PrincetonUniversity/STELLOPT/VMEC.md

     yourmachine:0005> ~/bin/xvmec2000 test >& log.test &

-Here we`ve redirected screen output (trapping error messages) to `log.test` and put the process in the background.
+Here we've redirected screen output (trapping error messages) to `log.test` and put the process in the background.

 ------------------------------------------------------------------------